kennygrant/bestiary/strings.md

 ## Formatting Strings {#encodings}

-The usual Printf and Sprintf variants are available in the fmt package, so that you can format strings using a [template string](https://golang.org/pkg/fmt/#hdr-Printing) and variables. %v prints the value in a default format and is useful for debugging.
+The usual Printf and Sprintf variants are available in the fmt package, so that you can format strings using a [template string](https://golang.org/pkg/fmt/#hdr-Printing) and variables.
+The formats accepted are detailed in the strings package documentation. %v prints the value in a default format and is useful for debugging.

 ```go
 fmt.Printf("%s at %v", "hello world", time.Now())